SamuelSwartzberg/flashcardifying_text_temp/math.md

 https://upload.wikimedia.org/wikipedia/commons/e/e4/Venn_diagram_gr_la_ru.svg

+⟮A venn diagram⟯ (in contrast to ⟮c_;an euler diagram⟯) shows ⟮all possible⟯ ⟮logical relationships⟯ between different sets.
+⟮each shape⟯ represents ⟮a set S⟯.
-A venn diagram (in contrast to an euler diagram) shows all possible logical relationship between different sets. each shape represents a set S. all possible overlappings of all shapes are present, but imply nothing by themselves. an element being within a shape indicates that it is an element of the relevant set ergo an element being within an overlap indicates that it is in both sets. if an area of overlap has no elements, it is often blacked-out. instead of placing elements, venn diagrams instead can be used to indicated WFF (TODO check if this is the right term) by highlighting the areas which fall under it.
+⟮all possible overlappings⟯ of ⟮all shapes⟯ ⟮are present⟯, but ⟮imply nothing by themselves⟯. an element ⟮being within a shape⟯ indicates that ⟮it is an element of the relevant set ⟯ ergo an element ⟮being within an overlap⟯ indicates that ⟮it is in both sets⟯. if an area of overlap ⟮has no elements⟯, it is often ⟮blacked-out⟯. instead of placing elements, venn diagrams instead can be used to indicated WFF (TODO check if this is the right term) by highlighting the areas which fall under it.

 #### types of sets

 ##### number sets ＆ blackboard bold

-A »⟮number set⟯« is ⟮a set of all numbers⟯ with ⟮certain special properties⟯, e.g. ⟮natural, rational, real etc⟯.
+A »⟮number set⟯« is ⟮the set of all numbers⟯ with ⟮certain special properties⟯, e.g. ⟮natural, rational, real etc⟯.
-⟮number sets⟯ are usually written in ⟮bold⟯ or ⟮blackboard bold⟯ letters.
+⟮number sets⟯ are usually written in ⟮bold⟯ or ⟮c_;blackboard bold⟯ letters.
 ⟮number sets⟯ are called ⟮Zahlenbereiche⟯ in German.

 ###### blackboard bold

-⟮Blackboard bold⟯ is a style of font that includes ⟮double⟯ ⟮vertical/near-vertical⟯ ⟮lines⟯ ⟮𝔸, 𝔹, ℂ⟯ are examples for ⟮Blackboard bold⟯ (letters) ⟮Blackboard bold⟯ letters are called ⟮Buchstaben mit Doppelstrich⟯ in German.
+»⟮⟮Blackboard bold⟯⟯« is a style of font that includes ⟮double⟯ ⟮vertical/near-vertical⟯ ⟮lines⟯ ⟮𝔸, 𝔹, ℂ⟯ are examples for ⟮Blackboard bold⟯ (letters) ⟮Blackboard bold⟯ letters are called ⟮buchstaben mit doppelstrich⟯ in German.
-⟮Blackboard bold⟯ letters are ⟮called that and look like that⟯ because ⟮drawing true bold letters on a blackboard would have been too time-consuming.⟯
+⟮Blackboard bold⟯ letters are called that and look like that because ⟮drawing true bold letters on a blackboard would have been too time-consuming.⟯

 ###### symbols for number sets